Conditionally searchable SwiftUI views

 To fix this, I decided to implement a conditional searchable modifier, that takes a boolean condition and either returns the plain view or a searchable variant, based on the condition.

-This is by no means a sophisticated solution (I actually considered not writing this blog post), but it’s an approach that I often return to and one that perhaps can inspire you.
+This is by no means a sophisticated solution (I actually considered not writing this post), but it’s an approach that I often return to and one that perhaps can inspire you.

 @available(iOS 15.0, macOS 12.0, tvOS 15.0, watchOS 8.0, *)